fuse-box/fuse-box/docs/plugin-api.md

 When we register a new file group `context.createFileGroup("txtBundle.txt")` FuseBox creates a __fake__ or a virtual file which is added to the dependency tree.
 This file has a special mode, called `groupMode`.

+We need to alter the output as well using [alternative content](#alternative-content).
+Original contents will be ignored by the Source bundler.

 After FuseBox has bundled all files related to your current project, it checks for groups over [here](https://github.com/fuse-box/fuse-box/blob/master/src/ModuleCollection.ts#L260), iterates and executes plugins.
 Then each plugin is tested accordingly (now our file name is called `txtBundle.txt` with `.txt` extension) and executes `transformGroup` of a plugin if set.

+You should understand that `txtBundle.txt` behaves like any other file, with one exception - it does not call `transform` but `tranformGroup` instead.

 ```js